 We all fall for that.
 God’s really busy and He may not notice what I need right now.
 But if God has a place for you and He’s showing you Himself in that place, provision will never ultimately be your problem unless you try to figure out how to make it for yourself.

-That altar, the Cross of Jesus ultimately is what the Table and the Elements represent.
-Whatever may be your sense of having violated trust with God (and that usually constitutes having violated trust with other people or a compromise you knew was not worthy) the Lord calls you to come back.
-Abraham wanted to move on in knowing God, so he came back to the altar he had built, calling on the name of the Lord (Romans 10:13; Zechariah 13:9).
+Whatever you have done to violate trust with God (and that usually constitutes having violated trust with other people or making compromises you knew were not right) the Lord calls you to come back.
+Abraham wanted to move on in knowing God, so he came back to the altar he had built and called on the name of the Lord (Romans 10:13; Zechariah 13:9).

 Redemption means fulfillment of God’s purpose in you

-Have you ever wondered if, because of something that has taken place, what you thought your life was going to be will never be realized to the degree it might have?
+Have you ever wondered if what you thought your life was going to be will never be realized to the degree it might have?

 The price of altering

-At the altar, the price was paid for renewal when we’ve been at a distance, for securing hope that we may have thought was lost, and for receiving promise even if it’s in an unpleasant environment.
-As we come to the Table, we come to the ultimate altar, where the ultimate promise and provision is incarnate in the Lord Jesus Christ Himself.
+At the altar, the price is paid for renewal when we’ve been at a distance, for securing hope we may have thought was lost and for receiving promise, even if it’s in an unpleasant environment.
+Come to the ultimate altar and receive the ultimate promise and provision made offered in our Lord Jesus Christ.